Francesco Prando

-Francesco Prando (born 22 February 1960) is an Italian actor.
+Francesco Prando (born 22 February 1960) is an Italian actor and voice actor.

 Biography

 Prando was born in Rome to actors Marcello Prando and Luciana Durante.
 His maternal grandparents were actors Checco and Anita Durante.
+His most long-lived acting role was that of commissioner Carlo Angiò in the Italian TV series Incantesimo, which he played for six years.
+He also acted in films, such as ACAB - All Cops Are Bastards.

-As a voice actor, Prando is renowned for dubbing over the voices of Luke Perry, Vince Vaughn, Guy Pearce and Matthew McConaughey.
-He has also dubbed over Keanu Reeves, Daniel Craig, Jason Statham, Paul Rudd, Michael Fassbender and many more.
+As a voice actor, Prando is renowned for dubbing over the voices of Vince Vaughn, Daniel Craig, Matthew McConaughey, Guy Pearce and Michael Fassbender.
+He has also dubbed over Luke Perry, Keanu Reeves, Jason Statham, Paul Rudd and many more.
 Some of his popular dubbing roles include Will Truman (portrayed by Eric McCormack) in the Italian version of Will & Grace.

-In Prando's animated roles, he voiced Ned Flanders in the Italian dub of The Simpsons since Season 4, replacing Pino Insegno.
-He also performed the Italian voices of Prince Charming in the Shrek films, Phineas T. Ratchet in Robots, Li Shang in Mulan and more.
+In Prando's animated roles, he voiced Ned Flanders in the Italian dub of The Simpsons since the 24th episode of the 3rd season, replacing Pino Insegno, and Ryoji Kaji in Neon Genesis Evangelion.
+He also performed the Italian voices of Prince Charming in the Shrek films, Phineas T. Ratchet in Robots, Li Shang in Mulan and many more.
+He also serves as announcer for the Italian TV channel La7.